11-Year-Old Boy Killed, 14-Year-Old Injured In Oxford Circle Double Shooting, Philly Police Say

 PHILADELPHIA (CBS) — Police say an 11-year-old boy was killed and a 14-year-old boy was injured when they were shot while riding a bike in Philadelphia’s Oxford Circle neighborhood Friday.
 It happened on the 1500 block of McKinley Street around 6:30 p.m.

 Police say the 11-year-old was shot once in the neck.
-He was transported to a local hospital and pronounced dead just before 7 p.m.READ MORE: Frankford Shooting Leaves 18-Year-Old Man Dead, Philadelphia Police Say
+He was transported to a local hospital and pronounced dead just before 7 p.m.READ MORE: 7 People Shot Outside Of Golf & Social In Fishtown, Police Say

 “Someone, at some point, for an unknown reason come out on foot and fired shots at the two boys as they were riding up and down the street on this peddle bike.
 We’re doing what we can to interview witnesses to get descriptions and to do what we can to figure out the motive behind this,” Police Commissioner Danielle Outlaw said.

+“Scared.
+I used to ride bikes but when I moved here I just stopped riding bikes,” Santiago said.

 No arrests have been made.
-If you have any information you are asked to contact police.MORE NEWS: Recreational Marijuana In New Jersey: Parents Must be Told Of Cannabis Offense Under New State Law
+If you have any information you are asked to contact police.MORE NEWS: Woman Rescued From Debris After North Philadelphia Home Collapses

 For a list of gun violence resources in Philadelphia, click here.